hatemr/NLP-for-8K-documents/README.md

 4. PCA outperforms LDA when the text data is used, which is the important case (LDA is obviously not performed when there is no text input).

-Next, we simplify the model bases on the best-performing choices from above, and add in a new set of features that are the non-fine-tuned BERT embeddings.
+Next, we simplify the model based on the best-performing choices from above, and add in a new set of features that are the last hidden layer of the non-fine-tuned BERT embeddings.